Using Theracharts Alongside Your EHR

 Direct EHR integration is coming

 SimplePractice API integration is on the Theracharts roadmap.
-The plan includes OAuth-based connection, client matching between systems, schedule pulling, and note pushing.
-This means eventually you'll be able to sync data between tools without manual PDF exports.
+The plan includes OAuth-based connection, client matching between systems, and schedule reading.
+This means eventually you'll be able to move data between tools without manual copy-paste.

 But you don't need to wait for that.
 The PDF workflow is clean enough that hundreds of therapists already use complementary tools this way.